 Want to increase your chances of having the most fabulous family cruise vacation possible with your kids?
 Then get acquainted with these five common cruise mistakes and plan to avoid them.
 Some of these cruise mistakes aren’t entirely obvious, but they can make the difference between a fully satisfying vacation and one filled with many regrets.
 So avoid these few pitfalls and sail off to an awesome time.

-1. Biggest Cruise Mistakes: Picking The Wrong Cruise Ships.
+1. Biggest Cruise Mistake: Picking The Wrong Cruise Ship.

 This post may contain affiliate links.
 Any specific recommendations are based on actual experience and honest opinion.
 Visit our Disclosures Page for more information.

 If you are sailing with children, your family will have a more enjoyable vacation if you actually choose a ship that strives to be family-friendly, and that offers amenities that are most relevant to your family’s needs.

 What makes a particular cruise family-friendly?
 A ship that has features and programming designed to enhance the vacation experience of folks traveling with their kids.
 And, that has a range of programs or activities that cover your particular age group.